Inviting children, plus ones and difficult relatives to your wedding

 If you are not inviting any children, make it clear to your guests.
-If you are just inviting certain children, warn parents of other children before the wedding day and explain why; otherwise when they see other children there they will feel bad that they should have brought their’s, or they will wonder why their’s weren’t invited.
+If you are just inviting certain children, warn parents of other children before the wedding day and explain why, otherwise when they see other children there, they may feel resentful that their own weren’t invited.

 If your relatives don’t get on, speak to them.
 Explain that it is your day, and they need to put their differences aside for that one day.
 Be sensitive; don’t put them on the same table to force them to get on!